Table of Contents

 Step 4: Select Meaningful Rewards

-Step 5: Implement the System Effectively
+Step 5: Implement the Reward Point System for Employees with Automated Software

 Step 6: Monitor, Evaluate, and Adjust